Where is the Summit taking place?

 The Summit admission cost is $250 dollars.
-This admission cost provides you with content and meals from June 23-25.
-This cost does not include accommodation, experiential learning opportunities (June 22) nor transport to and from the University of Guelph.
-This cost does not include activities outside of the conference (e.g. an evening out after the conference).
+This admission cost provides you with content on June 22 and content and meals from June 23-25.
+This cost does not include accommodation nor transport to and from the University of Guelph.

 Are there supports for funding?

 Yes!
 Many campuses support student admission, accommodation and travel costs for the Summit.
 Please look at our Summit Fundraising letter of support.